Author's Visit: Margot Lee Shetterly

 Shetterly is also the founder of the Human Computer Project, a digital archive of the stories of NASA’s African-American “Human Computers” whose work tipped the balance in favor of the United States in WWII, the Cold War, and the Space Race.
 Shetterly’s father was among the early generation of black NASA engineers and scientists, and she had direct access to NASA executives and the women featured in the book.
 She grew up around the historically black Hampton College, where the women in Hidden Figures studied.
 Along with Aran Shetterly, Shetterly co-founded the magazine Inside Mexico.
 She graduated from The University of Virginia, and is a 2014 Alfred P. Sloan Foundation Fellow.

 Bio courtesy of The Lanvin Group.

 Frequently Asked Questions

-The Office of the Provost is pleased to provide first-year students with a copy of Listening is an Act of Love which will be distributed during the summer.
+The Office of the Provost is pleased to provide first-year students with a copy of the book which will be distributed during the summer.
 Students can buy additional or replacement copies at the University bookstore or other retail outlets.
 Electronic versions can also be purchased through popular bookselling websites.